 If you want to own your own site, this is called “self hosting.”

 You pay a company to host it, and that company gets your website up on the internet, but it’s called self-hosting because you own the site.
 Eventually I moved my Blogger blog to wordpress.org and self-hosted it on HostGator.
-Then, I switched to BlueHost, which is what I’d recommend for beginning bloggers.
+Then, I switched to BlueHost.
+(But I don’t recommend either of those anymore… I highly recommend Siteground instead.
+Here’s why.)

 After almost 2 years on Bluehost, my amazing husband (who may or may not be a tech nerd) moved my site to be self-hosted on AWS.
 AWS IS THE BOMB!!!
 It’s the Mercedes Benz of internet hosting.
-If you’re decent at figuring out computer stuff, you could probably figure out how to set up an AWS-hosted blog.
-But for the average newbie-blogger, you should just get started on Bluehost.
-You can always move to AWS down the road.
+If you don’t know a tech nerd who is willing to help you, this option is very expensive, which is why I recommend Siteground instead.

 Pick a Domain